OleksiiKolinko/Task-Management-App1/README.md

   ]
 }
 ```
 * GET: /api/labels - Get a list of all available labels.
-It allowed for users with ROLE_USER.
+It allowed for users with ROLE_USER and ROLE_MANAGER.
-* PUT: /api/labels//{labelId} - Update label by id of that label.
+* PATCH: /api/labels//{labelId} - Update label by id of that label.
 By using the same body as in case create new label.
 It allowed only for users with ROLE_MANAGER.
 * DELETE: /api/labels//{labelId} - Delete label by id of that label.
 It allowed only for users with ROLE_MANAGER.
 ## How to use the application
 1. Make sure you have installed next tools: